neo4j-contrib/relate-at-graphconnect/README.md

 ========================
 the hands-on track

-Like trading the strict schema of relational tables for the organic organization of a graph, the Relate! [un-conference](http://www.unconference.net) will guide community-driven participatory events during Graph Connect.
+The hand-on track at GraphConnect  will guide community-driven participatory events.
 We'll provide demo space, organize hacking sessions, and host social discussions as you establish your own connections with other graphistas.

-* [Plan](/neo4j-contrib/relate-at-graphconnect/wiki/Nonplan) - planning to not plan a schedule
+* [Plan](/neo4j-contrib/relate-at-graphconnect/wiki/Plan) - schedule plan for the track
 * [Brainstorming](/neo4j-contrib/relate-at-graphconnect/wiki/Brainstorm) - got ideas for data sets, projects, or collaboration? add 'em here

 Share Code